gramineproject/graphene/README.md

       SGX=1 ./python.manifest.sgx scripts/helloworld.py

+(3) Running your own binary in Graphene (not a production level setup)

+    - A general outline of the steps needed is as follows:

+    1) cd into `LibOS/shim/test/apps/`
+    2) create a new directory for your application
+    3) create a Makefile in the directory following this template (this can vary wildly, look at other examples in LibOS/shim/test/apps):
+        ```Makefile
+        PYTHON_SRC = Python-2.7.9
+        PYTHON_INSTALL = $(PYTHON_SRC)/build

+        manifests = your_binary.manifest

+        exec_target = $(manifests)

+        extra_rules = -e 's:\$$(PYTHONDIR):$(PYTHON_INSTALL)/:g'
+        clean-extra += clean-tmp

+        level = ../../
+        include ../../Makefile

+        clean-tmp:
+            rm -f your_binary.manifest.sgx *.sig *.token
+        ```
+    4) Inside of this file leave everything the same except for the `sgx.trusted_children` and `sgx.trusted_files`, adding whatever dependencies and files are necessary for your binary.
+    5) Run `make && make SGX=1 && make SGX_RUN=1`
+    6) Run `SGX=1 ./yourfile.manifest` to execute your code.

+    NOTES:
+     * It is important that the directories of any libraries you wish to use are added under `loader.env.LD_LIBRARY_PATH`.
+          * Any files that are needed by the program should have their directories mounted by adding the following code to the manifest:
+         ```
+         fs.mount.DIRNAME.type = chroot
+         fs.mount.DIRNAME.path = /PATH_ON_SYSTEM
+         fs.mount.DIRNAME.uri = file:PATH_IN_GRAPHENE
+         ```
+     * If there are memory or thread errors, increase ```sgx.enclave_size``` or
+     ```sgx.thread_num``` in the manifest.
+     * You can add an entire directory to trusted/allowed files by typing
+     `file:directory` with no slash at the end.
+     * Trusted children will need to have their own signatures and tokens.
+This
+     requires creating a manifest for those files as well, and they will also
+     need to be added to the Makefile.
+     * Arguments can be passed normally after the .manifest in terminal.

 ## 3. HOW TO DEBUG AND HANDLE ERRORS
-If you add or remove any files, symbolic links, manifests, binary, etc. you must first restart Graphene (for example, if you added your own custom script to test
+If you add or remove any files, symbolic links, manifests, binary, etc. you must
+first restart Graphene (for example, if you added your own custom script to test